DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 #### `signature` field

 This field represents the EC signature of the payload.
+The implementation MUST use SHA-256 algorithm.

 ### `Payload37`